paulrobello/par_scrape/README.md

 ## Prerequisites

-To install PAR Scrape, make sure you have Python 3.11 or higher (supports Python 3.11-3.13).
+To install PAR Scrape, make sure you have Python 3.11 or higher.
+Python 3.13 is the default and recommended version (supports Python 3.11-3.13).

 ### [uv](https://pypi.org/project/uv/) is recommended